Improving Adversarial Robustness via Joint Classification and Multiple Explicit Detection Classes: Background

 Consider an $L$-layer feedforward neural network with $\{\bW_i, \bb_i\}$ denoting the weight and bias parameters associated with layer~$i$, and let~$\sigma_i(\cdot)$ denote the activation function applied at layer~$i$.
 Throughout the paper, we assume the activation function is the same for all hidden layers, i.e., $\sigma_i(\cdot)= \sigma(\cdot) = \textrm{ReLU}(\cdot),\;\forall i = 1,\ldots, L-1$.
 Thus, our neural network can be described as

 where $\bz_0 = \bx$ is the input to the neural network and $\bz_i$ is the output of layer $i$ and $[N]$ denotes the set $\{1, \dots, N\}$.
 Note that the activation function is not applied at the last layer.
+Further, we use $[\bz]_i$ to denote the $i$-th element of the vector $\bz$.
 We consider a supervised classification task where~$\bz_L$ represents the logits.
 To explicitly show the dependence of $\bz_L$ on the input data, we use the notation $\bz_L(\bx)$ to denote logit values when~$\bx$ is used as the input data point.